 Some established DJs have “alter egos” for their more underground styles, – for example Eric Prydz has his Cirez D alter ego, Roget Sanchez has S-Man, and again this can be a good idea if you settle on two styles.

-Changing your “sound” if you pigeonhole yourself can be a traumatic thing – Laidback Luke essentially had to reset his career a few years back when he switched from techno to EDM, Carl Cox the same in the mid-90s when he switched from the long-defunct UK hardcore genre to techno, the UK’s Skream when he chose to abandon dubstep for a housier sound.
+Changing your “sound” if you pigeonhole yourself can be a traumatic thing – our tutor Laidback Luke essentially had to reset his career a few years back when he switched from techno to EDM, Carl Cox the same in the mid-90s when he switched from the long-defunct UK hardcore genre to techno, the UK’s Skream when he chose to abandon dubstep for a housier sound.

 Learn to DJ with Digital DJ Tips: The Complete DJ Course